Event filters

 Loading

 Find the best history events and make the most of your time in Adelaide.
-From music to pets and more, we have the biggest event range and best discovery experience, there's something for everyone.
+From education to pets and more, we have the biggest event range and best discovery experience, there's something for everyone.

 As part of the 2026 History Festival a guided walk through historic Brownhill Creek Recreation Park